mzattera/predictive-powers/docs/index.md

 	  * gpt-4-1106-preview
 	  * gpt-3.5-turbo-1106

-These two modes of operation are not compatible, and they require different ways of accessing them in the APIs;
+These two modes of operation are not compatible, and they require different ways of accessing them from your API calls;
 trying to use a mode not supported by a model causes errors.
 This adds complexity to the code that uses function calling and makes more difficult to switch between models.
 Luckily, `predictive-powers` library provides an abstraction layer on top of function calls, allowing you to treat all the models in the same way, regardless whether they support single or parallel function calls.